PDXChinese/pdxchinese.github.io/_posts/2018-06-10-fashion-show-dinner-gala.md

 We will have 20+ models coming from local Chinese community, and professional model circle in the City of Portland, Canada as well as China.

-Participants in Miss and Ms. Chinese Rose Princess & Rose Queen Photo Shoot and Contest will join the show too.
+Participants of Miss and Ms. Chinese Rose Princess & Rose Queen Photo Shoot and Contest will join the show too.

 ### Segment 3: Mom and Daughter/Son Fashion Show Contest/亲子秀